18F/digital-acquisition-playbook/pages/primers/lean.md

 ## Definition

 Lean methodology can be summed up as the process of creating more value for customers and reducing waste.
 Lean Startup is a methodology, coined by Eric Reis, to shorten their product development cycle by using hypothesis driven experimentation and continous improvment through iterative product releases and validated learning.
 The distinct characteristics of lean startup are experimentation (instead of elaborate planning), customer feedback (instead of intuition), and iterative design (instead of doing big design up front).
+This is the crux of the build-measure-learn loop.

 ## Key Resources